Positive Behaviour Support

-College staff teach our safe, respectful and responsible behaviour expectations to our students in an age and context appropriate way.
-You can find out more about our behaviour expectation by reading our Positive Behaviour Support Matrix found below in the related downloads section.
+College staff teach our safe, respectful and responsible behaviour expectations to our students in an age and context-appropriate way.
+You can find out more about our behaviour expectations by reading our Positive Behaviour Support Matrix found below in the related downloads section.

 Reinforcing expected behaviours